Sunday, May 31, 2009

 I regretted the decision halfway home.
 I should have stayed.
 I didn't want to come back to Melbourne.
 I'm not liking the city, at the moment.
 I don't know if is the traffic problems and the selfish, rude shits who now live here, or if it is because of Mark and Luke's immanent departure to NSW?

-I didn't go to my mate Nicholas' birthday either, which was my original plan.
+I should have gone to Nicholas' birthday either, which was my original plan.
 I could have, as it turned out, but I was stuffed after dragging a 60 square house worth of furniture around.
 Besides, it would have been a pill party and I'm trying not to partake, now a days.
 Drugs were lots of fun when I did them, but I'm, pretty much, over them.
 Kind of very yesterday for me now.

 Shane was home.
-I lit the fire and we ate soup and watch teev mindlessly.
-We smoked pot too, a first for Shane for 4 weeks, or so.
+I lit the fire and we ate soup and watch teev mindlessly, and smoked pot.

 We wondered if Luke would be eligible, as he essentially runs his own restaurant.